-TeachingBudgeted Cost: £6,500
+TeachingBudgeted Cost: £17,100

-number(s) addressed all (+5 months) with very extensive ence and is an important component 2 Phonics has a positive impact all (+5 months) with very extensive ence and is an important component e development of early reading portal - Bug Club, as well as Spelling Frame and Phonics Tracker.
-We have also purchased Bug Club phonics scheme to fall inline with our reading scheme. skills, particularly for children from disadvantaged backgrounds.
-Employment of a play therapist.
-The play therapist (as well as delivering play therapy) will work closely with all staff to provide CPD opportunities regarding their understanding of a child's behavior and emotions.
+Activity Evidence that supports this approach Challenge number(s) addressed Development of resources used in school to support the teaching of phonics and reading.
+The school has EEF: Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading 2 purchased a new phonics scheme - Little Wandle.
+Implementation of Accelerated Reader in KS1 and KS2 to assess the children's reading age and provide appropriate reading material. skills, particularly for children from disadvantaged backgrounds.
+Jigsaw Therapy whole school consultation on the teaching of language and the use of sensory breaks.
+Observations were carried out throughout the school, impacting upon how SEL is used and taught throughout the school.
 EEF: Teach SEL skills explicitly - Use a range of strategies to teach key skills, both in dedicated time, and in everyday teaching.
 Self-awareness: expand children's emotional vocabulary and support them to express emotions.
 Self- regulation: teach children to use self- calming strategies and positive self-talk to help deal with intense emotions.
-3, 4 Jigsaw Therapy whole school consultation on the teaching of language.
-Observations were carried out throughout the school, impacting upon how language is used and taught throughout the school.
 Social awareness: use stories to discuss others' emotions and perspectives.
 Relationship skills: role play good communication and listening skills.
 Responsible decision-making: teach and practise problem solving strategies.
 3, 4